visgl/hubble.gl/docs/api-reference/deck-adapter.md

 * **`onSave` (`(blob: Blob) => void`, Optional) - Default: `undefined`.**

 Override the save function.
-By defualt a file will be downloaded using the given `filename`, and encoder's extension.
+By default a file will be downloaded using the given `filename`, and encoder's extension.
 This does not get called when a render is interrupted with `stop()`.

 You may also access the download function with `adapter.videoCapture.download(blob)`.